-An AmaWaterways cruise offers ambitious regional cuisine, well-designed cabins, guided port stops (included in the fare) -- on ships with amenities like an in-cabin Entertainment-on-Demand center, featuring complimentary internet access via an Apple iMac, Hollywood’s newest releases and a selection of classic movies, news, sports and satellite TV, as well as a large selection of music channels; elevators, and mechanized wheelhouses that can be lowered to transit under low-slung bridges.
+An AmaWaterways cruise offers ambitious regional cuisine, well-designed cabins, guided port stops (most included in the fare) -- on ships with amenities like an in-cabin Entertainment-on-Demand center, featuring complimentary internet access via an Apple iMac, Hollywood’s newest releases and a selection of classic movies, news, sports and satellite TV, as well as a large selection of music channels; elevators, and mechanized wheelhouses that can be lowered to transit under bridges.

 Since the company was created in 2002, it has launched several ships.
-The first half-dozen vessels in the fleet tend to represent standard riverboat design and layout, with two lounges -- a large main lounge at the bow and a more intimate lounge located aft -- that offer panoramic views of Europe, as well as expansive sun decks with plenty of loungers.
-Public areas offer free Wi-Fi and all cabins have "Infotainment" setups, basically flat-screen TV's with Internet access, movie and music libraries, bow and navigational cams and more.
-Eighty-two percent of cabins feature French balconies, which consist of a sliding door and railing.
-It's two newest ships, AmaBella (2010) and AmaVerde (2011), feature some true balconies.
+The first half-dozen vessels in the fleet tend to represent standard riverboat design and layout, with two lounges -- a large main lounge at the bow and a more intimate lounge located aft -- that offer panoramic views of Europe, as well as expansive sundecks with plenty of loungers.
+Public areas offer free Wi-Fi, and all cabins have Entertainment on Demand, basically flat-screen TVs with Internet access, movie and music libraries, and bow and navigational cams.
+Eighty-two percent of cabins feature French balconies.

-Every ship is non-smoking (except on the sun deck) and features a beauty salon and massage therapist.
-Unlimited local wines, as well as beer and sodas, are included with each open-seating dinner, which consists of indulgent regional cuisine with special selections from local European ports.
+Every ship is nonsmoking (except on the sundeck) and features a beauty salon and spa.
+Unlimited local wines, as well as beer and sodas, are included with each open-seating lunch and dinner, which consists of indulgent regional cuisine with special selections from local European ports.

-AMA ships feature an international staff.
+Ama ships feature international staffs.
 The majority of workers onboard are Hungarian, Romanian and Slovakian, and all staff members speak English.
-Each cruise also features a knowledgeable cruise director who does everything: leads shore excursions, arranges for airport transportation, offers running commentary during scenic cruising and more.
+Each cruise also features a knowledgeable Cruise Manager who does everything: leads shore excursions, arranges for airport transportation and offers running commentary during scenic cruising.

 Daily sightseeing programs are included with each cruise, and tours include wireless audio devices so cruisers don't miss a word on history or culture.
-All six ships offer roughly 20 bicycles that passengers can use to explore ports on their own or participate in guided bike tours.
+All ships offer roughly 20 bicycles that passengers can use to explore ports on their own or participate in guided bike tours.

 Entertainment is focused on local customs and culture -- performances by European dancers or an orchestral group keep passengers occupied in the evenings.
 There are also some more down-to-earth offerings such as an always entertaining crew talent show and wacky trivia night.